 A lack of competition may be hurting consumers in some industries

 Nevertheless, a lack of competition may be hurting consumers in some industries.
 Take broadband networks.
 In the US, 75 per cent of customers only have access to one high-speed internet provider; the others typically only have two to choose from.
-The average monthly cost of connection is $68, compared with less than $40 for the equivalent connection in most of Europe, where there are more providers.11
+The average monthly cost of connection is $68, compared with $35 for the equivalent connection in most other advanced economies, where there are more providers.12

 Among the forces at play here is “monopsony” – the monopoly power of a buyer in a particular market.
 As the dominant force in publishing, Amazon can effectively set the price of books, for example.
 But monopsony is also a problem in labour markets, allowing powerful companies to set wages and restrict the movement of labour.